 The hand in question shares its roots with a company called BrainCo.
 In early 2020, BrainCo won a couple of awards at the 2020 Consumer Electronics Show (CES) for its Dexus Prosthetic Hand, which again featured an impressive level of user control over individual fingers.

 At that time, the company told us that they hoped to win FDA approval of the hand by the end of 2020.

 After this, BrainCo spun off its bionic hand into a company called BrainRobotics.
-This new company plans to release two bionic hands: a 2-channel hand in late 2021, and a more advanced 8-channel hand sometime after that.
-Only the 8-channel hand will deliver the kind of control needed to play a piano.
+This new company now plans to release two bionic hands: a 2-channel hand in 2022 and a more advanced 8-channel hand sometime after that.
+Only the 8-channel hand will deliver the kind of control needed to play the piano.

 The Atom Touch Story

 In 2006, the Defense Advanced Research Projects Agency (DARPA) launched its Revolutionizing Prosthetics program.
 The goal of this program was to develop a bionic arm that could mimic natural arm and hand movements for any level of amputation.

 In 2015, DARPA pushed the envelope a bit further by launching its Hand Proprioception and Touch Interfaces (HAPTIX) program.
 The goal of this program was to enable precision control of a bionic hand and sensory feedback via bi-directional nerve implants.

 The Modular Prosthetic Limb (MPL), developed by Johns Hopkins University (JHU), became the lead project for this second initiative.
 Here is a look at the MPL during its first take-home trial in 2018, again with a focus on playing the piano:

-Roll forward three years.
+Roll forward four years.
 The MPL has now entered a new phase where its technology is being commercialized as the Atom Touch from Atom Limbs.